 Introduction to NoSQL Database

-The data structures used in databases are more flexible than the tables used in relational databases.
-Availability, partition tolerance and speed are given more preference than consistency in many NoSQL stores.
-Most NoSQL stores do not follow the ACID (Atomicity, Consistency, Isolation, Durability) properties of transactions, but some databases like Aerospike, Google Spanner, MarkLogic, OrientDB and Symas LMDB have made these properties as a centre to their designs.
+The data structures of NoSQL databases are generally more flexible than the tables used in relational databases.
+Many NoSQL stores prioritize factors such as availability, partition tolerance, and speed over consistency.
+Although most NoSQL databases do not follow the ACID (Atomicity, Consistency, Isolation, Durability) properties of transactions, some databases such as Aerospike, Google Spanner, MarkLogic, OrientDB, and Symas LMDB have made these properties central to their designs.

 What is NoSQL Database?

-NoSQL Database is a database implementation method used for stacking, managing and fetching the data from the relational databases that are structured in any model but not in the typical tabular formatted relationship model.
-These types of databases are also known as ‘Not only SQL’, ‘non-SQL’ or ‘non-relational databases, as it also allows and supports SQL programming languages.
-The NoSQL databases are progressively applied to big data applications, as well as many other web-based applications.
+NoSQL Database is a database implementation method used for stacking, managing, and fetching the data from relational databases that are structured in any model but not in the typical tabular formatted relationship model.
+They are also known as “not only SQL,” “non-SQL,” or “non-relational databases,” as they support not only SQL programming languages, but also other types of programming languages.
+NoSQL databases are becoming increasingly popular for big data applications, as well as many other web-based applications.

 Difference Between SQL Database and NoSQL Database

-Given below is the difference between SQL database and NoSQL database:
+Given below are some of the differences between SQL database and NoSQL database:

 Sr. No | SQL Database | NoSQL Database |